Teaching soccer (football) using Play with Purpose to develop player game sense

 - How can you move to pressure the other team to try to re-gain possession after a turn-over? (den Duyn, 1997)

-The practical focus is, therefore, on understanding the game through game-centred rather than technique first sport teaching/coaching (den Duyn, 1997).
-The Game Sense approach therefore positions the game centrally in the teaching/coaching session by coordinating the activities of the session through an element of game play (eg. maintaining possession of the ball) and by making a game the first engagement of the practice session.
-The judicious use of questioning is central to the instructional emphasis of the Game Sense approach (den Duyn, 1996, 1997; Thorpe, 1997).
+The practical focus is, therefore, on understanding the game through game-based rather than technique first sport teaching/coaching (den Duyn, 1997).
+Play with Purpose therefore positions the game centrally in the teaching/coaching session by coordinating the activities of the session through an element of game play (eg. maintaining possession of the ball) and by making a game the first engagement of the practice session.
+The judicious use of questioning is central to the instructional emphasis of the tactical approaches (den Duyn, 1996, 1997; Metzler, 2011; Thorpe, 1997).

-Once players have consistency and control of fundamental sport skills the second stage of the Game Sense approach is game development and involves the use of modified ‘small-sided’ and ‘mid-sized’ games.
-According to Bhaskaran (2000), the small-sided approach involves building through (for example) 1v1, 2v1, 2v2 and 3v3 games.
+Stage 3.
+This stage brings more focus on offensive and defensive tactics (individial in-acton behaviour) and strategies (team coordination) through modified ‘small-sided’ and ‘mid-sized’ games.
 Small-sided games are particularly useful for developing the principles of play related to basic offensive and defensive tactical understanding (Launder, 2001; Pill, 2007; Wein, 2007).
 The mid-sized approach involves modifying a sport to the minimum number of players required to play a version of the game, with limited rules and specific rule modifications to emphasise a game understanding and/or a specific component of play (for examples, see: Bhaskaran, 2000; Launder, 2001; Pill, 2010; Schembri, 2005; Wein, 2007).

 Soccer Games Sense Games